makrai/notes/koromilas21-multimod-emo-survey.md

 * methods need to be adopted for signal representation
   * in the task of multimodal speech emotion recognition, a few specific low-level modality representation techniques have been established
-    * aural modality, signal-analysis-based features that are associated with both the spectral and temporal domains are used
+    * aural modality, signal-analysis-based features that are associated with both the spectral and temporal domains
     * textual: basic word embeddings are used
     * visual: traditional facial features are used
     * deep learning techniques has resulted in better representation